US Open 2023 women's final: What time does Coco Gauff vs Aryna Sabalenka start?

 Gauff’s 6-4, 7-5 victory was overshadowed by a small group of spectators wearing T-shirts bearing the words ‘end fossil fuels’ who began shouting, forcing play to be stopped.

-When play resumed the level of the match rose and Muchova saved a match point on the Gauff serve and five more on her own in the next game 6-5 down.

-But the 19-year-old converted at the sixth attempt when Muchova went long to reach her second grand slam final, where she will meet Aryna Sabalenka after she defeated 2017 US Open runner-up Madison Keys 0-6, 7-6 (1), 7-6 (10-5) in a topsy-turvy second semi-final that finished at nearly 1am in New York.
+Gauff will meet Aryna Sabalenka in today’s final after the Belarusian defeated 2017 US Open runner-up Madison Keys 0-6, 7-6 (1), 7-6 (10-5) in a topsy-turvy second semi that finished at nearly 1am in New York.

 How to watch the women’s final on TV in the UK

-Coverage on Sky Sports begins at 8.30pm on Saturday with the final getting under way at 9pm.
+Coverage on Sky Sports begins at 8.30pm today (Saturday) with the final getting under way at 9pm.

 Gigi Salmon presents the coverage alongside Martina Navratilova, Tim Henman, Johanna Konta, Feliciano López, Marion Bartoli, Jordanne Whiley, Laura Robson, Jamie Murray, Karthi Gnanasegaram, Emma Paton and Jonathan Overend.